priyankamadhwal/ChatBoard/README.md

 The primary goal of this project is to explore different full stack development technologies and boost my understanding of **client/server architecture**, **authentication**, **session-management**, **react-hooks**, **web sockets**, **api calls**, **express**, **mongodb** etc.

 There's still a lot of room for discovering better design patterns and creating good development practices.
-So, I'll be improving the code and adding some new (maybe unnecessary :stuck_out_tongue:) features as I learn more over time!
+So, I'll be improving the code and adding some new (maybe unnecessary :P) features as I learn more over time!

 ### Built with